Philosophy Essay Generator

 What a strong philosophy essay actually does

+This is a writing workspace for analytic philosophy essays — a place to plan premises, draft the argument, and edit in your own voice.
 Philosophy essays are graded on one thing: the quality of the argument.
 Not the literary style, not the number of references, not whether you agree with your instructor.
 An argument.
 A position defended with explicit premises, acknowledged objections, and a conclusion that actually follows from the reasoning above it.
-The drafter is built around that rubric because every philosophy grader in the English-speaking world already is.
+The workspace is built around that rubric because every philosophy grader in the English-speaking world already is.

 Reconstruct the view fairly before you criticize it.
 Weak philosophy essays attack a caricature.
 Strong ones present the strongest version of the view they are engaging with — the principle of charity — before laying out the objection.
-The drafter always opens a critical essay with a reconstruction before it moves to the critique.
+The workspace helps you open a critical essay with a reconstruction before moving to the critique.

 Take the counterexample seriously.
 The hardest paragraph in any philosophy essay is the one where the student imagines the best objection to their own argument and either defeats it or concedes part of the position.
-The drafter is prompted to include that paragraph explicitly, and the humanizer keeps the hedging intact rather than smoothing it away.
+The workspace helps you include that paragraph explicitly, and the editing step keeps the hedging intact rather than smoothing it away.

 01